tyroga/lambda-watermark/README.md

 ## Configuration (options)

 - `watermarkImagePath`: The relative path to your image
+- `watermarkWidth`: Width of the watermark image
+- `watermarkHeight`: Height of the watermark image
 - `relativeSize`: The size of the watermark (percent relative to the parent image)
 - `opacity`: How opaque the watermark should be.
 (100 is fully opaque, 0 is